 8 Change Label1 color to white in its typography settings:

 9 Create an Animation object.
 What we are going to animate is the scale property of the ImageView1 control.
-This can easily be done with the built-in animation editor:
+This can easily be done with the built-in animation editor (You can preview the animation directly from the Animation Editor):